gagnonanthony/brainccpy/README.md

 All trademarks referenced herein are property of their respective holders.

-Copyright (c) 2022, Anthony Gagnon
+Copyright (c) 2022, Anthony Gagnon,
 Université de Sherbrooke